drdk/dr-svg-sprites/README.md

 The data object passed to the Handlebars template is a `Sprite` instance (see `./lib/Sprite.js`).

-Templates have e few internal helpers at their disposal:
+Templates have a few internal helpers at their disposal:

 - `url`: Takes a path (`String`) and returns a CSS appropriate path.
 - `unit`: Adds units to a value (`Number`) if needed and also converts from `px` to `rem`.